TONG-H

 9

-the principle of component design
+the principles of component design

 1. single responsibility principle. to compose complex components by smaller specialized components.